Acerra: Economy

-Transportation
+Transport

 There are many ways to travel around Acerra, in order to get from one major attraction to another, the typical modes of transportation include taxi, foot, bus, metro, or car.
 When in the nearby city of Naples, many attractions are very close to one another, meaning travelling by foot is cheapest and recommended.
 In regards to a taxi, they are not the most cost efficient mode of transportation, as the cost increases the farther you travel.
 As for busses, they are notorious for their unreliability.
 The metro also has trains above, or below ground, and on the day to day is usually used by commuters, but it is good to travel longer distances for a cost effective price.
 Finally, cars, this type of transportation is not all too common among travelers due to the fact that it is necessary to get an international driving permit in order to operate a vehicle in Italy.